Malinskiy/SuperRecyclerView/README.md

 Example:

-`= change the dialogs style`: means there was an update over the dialogs style `+ new dialogs library`: means you added something
-`F showing dialogs crash`: means that you fixed something `F showing dialogs crash`: means that you fixed something `F showing dialogs crash`: means that you fixed something
+`:muscle: change the dialogs style`: means there was an update over the dialogs style `:neckbeard: new dialogs library`: means you added something `:clap: showing dialogs crash`: means that you fixed something `:clap: showing dialogs crash`: means that you fixed something `:clap: showing dialogs crash`: means that you fixed something

 ####[Sample java][sample java]